 Here’s why; the 50-hectare community park hosts a variety of waste management systems including an industrial and household recycling plant, a water purification facility, biomass and geothermal heat production plant, test fields for solar, wind and biomass energy, and a rainwater harvesting initiative.

 All this in a landscape which normally consists only of walking and climbing areas amid nature.
-The project merges innovative sustainability and educational opportunity to allow for a venue where future generations can observe forward-looking enterprise in action.

 The Climate Tile: Urban Development and Rainwater Management